Japanese destroyer Shirakumo (1901): Service history

 Shirakumo was reclassified as a third-class destroyer on 28 August 1912.

-After Japan entered World War I in August 1914, Shirakumo took part in the Battle of Tsingtao in 1914.
+After Japan entered World War I in August 1914, Shirakumo took part in the Siege of Tsingtao in 1914.

 On 1 April 1922, Shirakumo was reclassified as a "special-duty vessel" for use as a second-class minesweeper.
 On 1 April 1923, she was stricken from the naval register and reclassified as a utility vessel for use as an accommodation ship.

 Shirakumo was sunk as a target in the Bungo Channel off Himeshima on 21 July 1925.